 - A. The candidate must present positive photo identification in order to be admitted to the examination area. - B. Proprietary Information.
 The content and answers to examinations and assessments for licensure or renewal administered by the Board are proprietary property.
 Licensees and registrants shall not disclose, or offer to disclose any portion of the examinations or assessment to others.
 Licensees and registrants may be subject to disciplinary action by the Board should they disclose, or offer to disclose, sell or otherwise distribute the content and/or answers for any examinations or assessments administered by the Board. - C. Examination results will be provided in writing to each examinee in a pass or fail format.
-Results will not be given in any other manner. - D. Examinations shall not be subject to review by candidates. - E. The Board designates the Division to secure such means to conduct and grade examinations pursuant to their authority in section 12-115-110(4)(a), C.R.S.
+Results will not be given in any other manner. - D. Examinations shall not be subject to review by candidates.

-1.9 PERMITS, INSPECTIONS, AND VERIFICATION OF LICENSES AND REGISTRATIONS
+1.7 PERMITS, INSPECTIONS, AND VERIFICATION OF LICENSES AND REGISTRATIONS